 I found it expensive to stay in accommodations within the marina complex.
-Even the Airbnbs are generally priced high for me, but I did find one that was not too bad - a place that had a live-in sitter, who vacated the place for paying guests.
+Even the Airbnbs are generally priced high for me, but I did find one that was not too bad.
 I really wanted to stay within the complex, so that there was no chance of missing the boat!
-And besides, it's nice to have a posh vacation sometimes.
+And besides, it’s nice to have a posh vacation sometimes.

 Looking for Whale Sharks with SeaOman